Home Event

-Exhibition On Show: Droog Archives
+Exhibition: Droog Archives

 Droog Archives is a semi-permanent exhibition in which parts of the extensive Droog archive are shown through texts. photographs, films and artefacts.
 A timeline highlights projects that Droog has initiated over the past 30 years, accompanied by Droog classics.
 In line with the simultaneous BODY HEAT exhibition, this edition of the Archives focuses on the senses and human interaction: from soft touch to body heat.